J.J. Fedorowicz Publishing: Reception

-Historians Ronald Smelser and Edward J. Davies in their work The Myth of the Eastern Front describe J.J.
+Historians Ronald Smelser and Edward J. Davies in their work The Myth of the Eastern Front: The Nazi–Soviet War in American Popular Culture describe J.J.
 Fedorowicz as the leading publisher of war-romancing literature dedicated to the portrayal of the German war effort on the Eastern Front.
 The books include multiple photographs and are accompanied by cover art that, as with Kurowski's Panzer Aces series, "evokes heroism, determination and might of the German soldier and his weapons".

-According to The Myth of the Eastern Front, J.J.Fedorowicz has played an important role in publicising the works of German World War II veterans, such as Otto Carius, alongside the authors who the book describes as "gurus".
+According to The Myth of the Eastern Front: The Nazi–Soviet War in American Popular Culture, J.J.Fedorowicz has played an important role in publicising the works of German World War II veterans, such as Otto Carius, alongside the authors who the book describes as "gurus".
 In Smelser and Davies's definition, the gurus are writers who specialise in the Wehrmacht and, in particular, the Waffen-SS and are popular among the readers who "romanticise" the Eastern Front.
 These authors present an uncritical and ahistorical portrayal of the military and paramilitary formations of Nazi Germany that is in stark contrast to the realities of the war of conquest and racial annihilation.
 The book describes Fedorowicz's web site as "the heart of the romancing ethos", among other similar publishers such as Schiffer Publishing and Merriam Press:

 In some cases, as their [gurus'] appeal grows, they graduate up the scale of publishing importance from self-publishing to the myriad small presses (...), to the top, particularly to the Fedorowicz publishing house (...).
 To be published through Fedorowicz is to have arrived.